 The first floor is Nélie Jacquemart’s kingdom, where she had a workshop she never used but turned into a domestic museum.
 Painter by training, she knew Art history perfectly.
 Her Italian collection, exhibited in intimate lounges lit by subdued light, gathers painters’ names among the most famous in the world: Donatello, Della Robbia, Botticelli, Uccello, Bellini, Carpaccio, Mantegna…

 Edouard is a great friend of the Emperor Napoleon III.
 Believe me, it keeps you busy.
 Hence, he will leave you, but not without the trustable recommendation to make a stop in his dining room, for sure, the only place in Paris where you can eat beneath a ceiling painted by Tiepolo!

 There are very few others opportunities in Paris to experiment such a refined and elegant moment than at the Jacquemart-André museum.
 So, prepare your best manners and expect the greatest pleasure.

-Meeting Address: 158 Boulevard Haussmann, 75008 Paris, France - At the entrance the museum, 158 boulevard Haussmann, Metro line 9, Miromesnil station
+Meeting Address: 158 Boulevard Haussmann, 75008 Paris, France - At the entrance of the museum.
+Closest metro station: Miromesnil (line 9)

 Solo Traveler?
 Welcome here!